 - 1.1 This proposed methodology for assessing potential sites for sand and gravel extraction in Derbyshire and Derby takes account of information in the consultation paper, "Towards a Strategy for Providing an Adequate and Steady Supply of Sand and Gravel" and its supporting paper, both published in April 2015 as part of the next stage in developing the emerging Derbyshire and Derby Minerals Local Plan.
-Any comments made to this consultation, which are relevant to the methodology, have been taken into account in the preparation of this paper. - 1.2 The methodology also takes account of information in the Local Aggregate Assessment 2015 and is also compliant with the draft Strategic Sustainability Principles in the emerging Minerals Local Plan. - 1.3 The National Planning Policy Framework (NPPF) sets out that mineral planning authorities (MPAs) should make provision for the continued extraction of mineral resources of local and national importance.
+Any comments made to this consultation, which are relevant to the methodology, have been taken into account in the preparation of this paper.
+Further comments received during the 2016 Rolling Consultation have also been taken into account.
+The methodology has also been revised to be in accordance with the Hard Rock Sites Methodology which was published for consultation in 2017.
+This has mainly involved alterations to the layout and organisation of the criteria and has not altered the overall approach or the outcome of the assessments to any significant extent. - 1.2 The methodology also takes account of information in the Local Aggregate Assessment 2016 and is also compliant with the draft Strategic Sustainability Principles in the emerging Minerals Local Plan. - 1.3 The National Planning Policy Framework (NPPF) sets out that mineral planning authorities (MPAs) should make provision for the continued extraction of mineral resources of local and national importance.
 Sand and gravel is an aggregate mineral of both local and national importance, of which there are proven resources in Derbyshire and Derby.
 In terms of aggregate, the NPPF states that MPAs must plan for a steady and adequate supply through the preparation of a Local Aggregate Assessment (LAA), which will identify the amount of aggregate that will be required to be provided over the Plan period.
-The Derbyshire, Derby and Peak District LAA (2015) has identified a need for a further 3.75 million tonnes of sand and gravel to be provided from Derbyshire and Derby over the Plan period to 2030.
+The Derbyshire, Derby and Peak District LAA (2016) has identified a need for a further 2.03 million tonnes of sand and gravel to be provided from Derbyshire and Derby over the Plan period to 2030.
 The Minerals Local Plan will allocate sites to provide for this.
-Potential site allocations have been identified through the following methods: - Analysis of mineral resource information, particularly British Geological Survey Mineral Resource Data. - Submission of sites by the minerals industry/landowners, including the resubmission of sites that were assessed through the abandoned sites DPD.
-The form used to collect information from operators regarding potential allocations is included at Appendix 4. - Review of existing unworked allocations in the Minerals Local Plan. - Review of existing site specific information and the application of local knowledge.
+Potential site allocations have been identified through the following methods:

+• Analysis of mineral resource information, particularly British Geological Survey Mineral Resource Data.

+• Submission of sites by the minerals industry/landowners, including the resubmission of sites that were assessed through the abandoned sites DPD.
+The form used to collect information from operators regarding potential allocations is included at Appendix 4.

+• Review of existing unworked allocations in the Minerals Local Plan.

+• Review of existing site specific information and the application of local knowledge.